MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.10.5 Notifying users of opt-out for interest-based advertising

-Your privacy statement or terms of use must let users know you plan to send Personal Information to the ad service provider and must tell users how they may opt-out of interest-based advertising.
+Your privacy statement or terms of use must let users know you plan to send personal information to the ad service provider and must tell users how they may opt-out of interest-based advertising.

 ###### 1.10.6 Other guidelines